-The workflow in Figure 12 is a very simplified example of a database refresh workflow.
+The workflow shown here is a very simplified example of a database refresh workflow.
 This workflow uses two targets:

 - The Source target is the database instance where the contents of a specific database will be exported. - The Destination target is the database instance where those contents will be imported.